Lucian Marinescu

-Lucian Cristian Marinescu (born 24 June 1972) is a former Romanian professional footballer who played as a midfielder, who works as football agent.
+Lucian Cristian Marinescu (born 24 June 1972) is a Romanian former professional footballer who played as a midfielder, who works as football agent.

 Club career

 Marinescu was born on 24 June 1972 in Bucharest, Romania.
 He began playing senior-level football in 1993 at CSM Reșița in Divizia B. In the 1996–97 season he scored 13 goals that helped Reșița earn promotion to the first league.
 In the following season he went to play for Rapid București, making his Divizia A debut on 6 August 1997 under coach Mircea Lucescu in a 2–0 away victory against Dinamo București.
 By the end of the season, Marinescu netted 13 league goals and won the Cupa României, with Lucescu using him the entire match in the 1–0 victory against Universitatea Craiova in the final in which he scored the goal from a penalty.
 He also represented The Railwaymen in the 1997 Intertoto Cup, playing in two games in the group stage, a 2–0 win over Žilina and a 1–1 draw against Austria Vienna.

 Salamanca paid €1.3 million for Marinescu's transfer from Rapid in 1998, making his La Liga debut on 30 August under coach Miguel Ángel Russo in a 3–1 win against Deportivo La Coruña.
 He was a colleague of fellow Romanians Bogdan Stelea and Cătălin Munteanu, and during that time the team was nicknamed "Salamanca Rumana", because Ovidiu Stîngă and Gabriel Popescu also played for the club around that period.
 In his first season he made a total of 10 league appearances as the team was relegated.
-In the following season, Marinescu went to play for Farense, making his Primeira Liga debut on 17 October 1999 under coach Nicolau Vaqueiro in a 2–2 draw against Santa Clara in which he closed the score from a penalty.
+In the following season, Marinescu went to play for Farense, making his Primeira Liga debut on 17 October 1999 under coach Nicolau Vaqueiro in a 2–2 draw against Santa Clara in which he closed the scoring from a penalty.
 He scored a total of 11 goals until the end of the season, including a double in a 3–3 draw against Porto, helping his side finish in 14th place and avoid relegation.
 Afterwards he returned to Salamanca where he played two seasons in the second division.

 In 2002, Marinescu came back to Portugal, spending the following two seasons at Académica in the first division.
 Then he went for one year in the second division at Chaves.
 In 2005 he was brought to Greece at Akratitos together with Bogdan Stelea by their compatriot Ilie Dumitrescu who was coach, ending his career after one year.